(syllabus and calendar)

 Let's summarize:

-Often, an interface represents a capability, such as ITaxable, IShippable, IReturnable, IBreakable, IPettable, ICarnivore, IClonable, ISerializable.
+Often, an interface represents a capability, or a declaration of intent, such as ITaxable, IShippable, IReturnable, IBreakable, IPettable, ICarnivore, IClonable, ISerializable.

 Analogies to illustrate the concept

 The Declaration of Independence makes a claim akin to what Java calls in interface insofar as all "men" are implementations of the EqualityInCreation interface, and thereby have these behaviors or methods: areLiving(), haveLiberty(), pursueHappiness(), consentToBeGovernedIfTheGovernmentSecuresTheseRights(), and haveRightToRebelAgainstUnjustGovernment().
-The interface is a blueprint only, and does not specify the exact behavior of specific "men".
+The interface is a blueprint only, and does not specify the exact behavior of specific "men", which can range from dumpTeaIntoTheSea to killBritishSoldiers.

 In this regard, we can say that Jefferson's actions or behavior means he was an implementation of multiple interfaces, simultaneously an object of the following types:

-(At that time in Paris, a 44-year old "white" diplomat in the pursuit of happiness getting his 16-year "black" old servant pregnant was not considered a scandal.
+(In 1789 in Paris, a 44-year old "white" diplomat in the pursuit of happiness getting his 16-year old "black" servant pregnant was not considered a scandal, especially while the French were preparing to chop off their King's head.
 However, to get Sally Hemings back on the farm after she'd seen Paris [where she could have remained free], Jefferson had to promise to reclassify both the mother and her children as "white" upon his death). http://en.wikipedia.org/wiki/Sally_Hemings

 Here's an instance of RoboDog, which is a subclass of Robot.
-Unlike Robot, RoboDog implements the Pet interface, which specifies the requirement for a doTrickForOwner method.
+Unlike Robot, RoboDog implements the Pet interface, which specifies the requirement or CAPABILITY of doTrickForOwner method.

 Here is a diagram showing how an interface can be part of a larger picture.
-The Factory class implements the IFactory interface by implementing the CreateProduct method, which, in turn, returns a ConcreteProduct, which is a specialized Product.
+The Factory class implements the IFactory interface by implementing the CreateProduct class, which, in turn, returns a ConcreteProduct object, which is a specialized Product.

-A public interface must be in a .java file with its name, for example, ISeries.java
+Best practice is to put a public interface in a .java file with its name, for example, ISeries.java

 Note: The convention of beginning an interface name with the capital letter "I" is a good one, although coders do not always observe it.